Pure linen is manufactured all over the World, yet few manufacturers can compete with the quality of heritage European linen weavers.

 Like cotton, the quality of linen is measured by the length, strength and fineness of the fibres, plus the weaving and finishing techniques undertaken by the weaver.
 However, linen is not measured with thread counts.
 Grams per square metre (gsm) is used to define weight.

 Linen gsm is comparatively much lower than a cotton thread count as linen fibres are thicker - a 350gsm linen would be considered very heavy, whereas a 350 thread count cotton isn't particularly.
 A higher gsm will mean the linen is more hardwearing, however fibre length should also be considered.
+A higher gsm linen is more suited to upholstery.

 - Flax needs 5 times less fertilisers and pesticides than cotton to grow